 Grand Traverse Bay

 These gentle waters surround Traverse City and the Old Mission Peninsula.
-West Bay is home to Power Island and stretches to Suttons Bay, while East Bay links up to Elk Rapids.
+West Bay is home to Power Island and stretches to Suttons Bay.
 Public beaches abound, as do opportunities for watersport rentals like jet skis and parasailing.

 If you’re searching for the perfect stand-up paddle board spot, look no further.
 Crystal Lake is large enough for a long adventure, but generally calm enough for a comfortable paddle.
 It’s also the home of the Up North SUP Classic, so you know it’s the real deal!

 A fisherman’s paradise, the Boardman River is known for incredibly fly fishing.
 It’s also a cool urban river that runs through downtown Traverse City and is often used by kayakers cruising around town.

 The favorite Platte pastime is floating in an inner tube on a sunny day, though you’ll also see plenty of canoes out and about.
 The Platte begins at Lake Ann in Benzie County and flows through Platte Lake and Loon Lake all the way to Lake Michigan.